 Braces aren’t just for kids.
 In fact, one in five patients is over the age of 18.
 Although straightening your teeth early in life can be easier, there is never a wrong time to start orthodontic treatment.
-When it comes to choosing the best method for teeth straightening, you have a few notable options to consider, especially if you want less noticeable treatment.
+When it comes to choosing the best method for teeth straightening, you have a few notable options to consider, including clear braces vs. lingual braces, especially if you want less noticeable treatment.

 Clear Braces Vs. Lingual Braces

 Clear braces, such as Invisalign, utilize clear plastic aligners to straighten teeth.
 These are custom made to fit your teeth and gradually move them over time.
 Lingual braces, such as InBrace, are fixed behind a patient’s teeth, instead of the front, making them less noticeable when you smile.
 Each treatment has its benefits.
 Here is what you need to know about how they compare.

 Lingual braces are the hardest to spot, and they give patients the ability to smile and eat without needing to be removed or made visible.
 Invisalign, on the other hand, is hard to see, although up close it can be more visible as it covers both the front and back of your teeth.
 That said, more often than not, in daily interactions, they can be just as hard to see as lingual braces.